tomhendra/courses/19-testing-javascript/README.md

 - The cool thing about lint-staged is that it only runs on files that have changed.
 - And we've configured it to add files back that have been changed by prettier (git add step is [not required](https://github.com/okonet/lint-staged#v10) from v10).
 - lint-staged can even manage patched changes, so if we are only committing part of the file it will only update the part of the file that is being changed.
-- Using lint-staged improved DX for everyone working on the project, as they don't need to have prettier configured for their editor for all committed code to be formatted according to the agreed style guide.
+- Using lint-staged improves DX for everyone working on the project, since they don't need to have prettier configured for their editor in order for all code committed to be formatted according to the agreed style guide.

 ### 3.14.
 Run Multiple npm Scripts in Parallel with npm-run-all